NetSPI/PowerUpSQL/README.md

 * Easy Server Auditing: Invoke-SQLAudit audits for common high impact vulnerabilities and weak configurations using the current login's privileges.
 Also, Invoke-SQLDumpInfo can be used to quickly inventory databases, privileges, and other information.
 * Easy Server Exploitation: Invoke-SQLEscalatePriv attempts to obtain sysadmin privileges using identified vulnerabilities.

-### Script Information
-* Author: Scott Sutherland (@_nullbind), NetSPI - 2016
+Author: Scott Sutherland (@_nullbind), NetSPI - 2016

-* Contributors: Antti Rantasaari and Eric Gruber
+Contributors: Antti Rantasaari and Eric Gruber
-* Version: 1.0.0.0
-* Description: PowerUpSQL is a PowerShell Toolkit for Attacking SQL Server.
-* License: BSD 3-Clause
-* Required Dependencies: PowerShell v.3
-* Optional Dependencies: None

 ### Script Usage
 * To use the module, type `Import-Module PowerUpSQL.psd1`
 * To list functions from the module, type `Get-Command -Module PowerUpSQL`